blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Ferroform (4th level)
 Casting Time: 1 action
 Range: self
-Components: V, S, M(a pile of iron or steel objects that, combined, roughly fills a 5-foot cube)
 Duration: Concentration, up to 1 minute
 You levitate multiple metal objects to gather around your body and provide a protective layer.
 For the duration, your AC is 20 and you have have resistance to non-magical physical damage.